 1882 saw the first legitimate heavyweight world championship fight using the Queensbury rules between John L. Sullivan and Gentleman Jim Corbett at the Pelican club in New Orleans.

-Boxing had finally come of age through the use of the Queensbury rules which have been modified from time to time to modernize boxing, but are the historic backbone for legitimate boxing as we know it.
+Boxing had finally come of age through the use of the Queensbury rules which have been modified from time to time to modernize boxing, but is the historic backbone for legitimate boxing as we now know it.

 Amateur v Professional boxing

-Amateur boxers tend to wear head gear, fight duration are shorter and are stopped more quickly if someone is out-boxed than a professional fight.
+Amateur boxers tend to wear head gear, fight durations are shorter and are stopped more quickly if someone is out-boxed than a professional fight.

 Modern professional boxers usually start out as an amateur boxer, joining a club and learning the difference between a left hook from a right uppercut.
 If an amateur boxer shows promise they will be chosen to fight for their club in tournaments first at a local level then at a county level until they have shown enough skill to fight in the ranking amateur contests to decide the best fighter around.
-During the time a fighter is on the rise in the amateur world the fighter will be constantly training, watching their diet, getting enough sleep and working on their skills to become the best, as boxing is very competitive and only the best reach the top, and to reach the top takes dedication, skill and talent.
+During the time a fighter is on the rise in the amateur world the fighter will be constantly training, watching their diet, getting enough sleep and working on their skills to become the best they can be at their sport.
+Indeed, boxing is very competitive and only the best reach the top and to reach the top takes dedication, skill and talent.

 After years of coming up through the ranks skilled professional boxers can earn the respect of other boxers and boxing fans worldwide, breakdown racial barriers and earn the boxer serious life changing amounts of money just for one fight.
 This makes boxing very attractive to the up and coming fighter, it could mean escaping poverty or a mundane existence whilst doing the sport they love as a job.

 Brawler: Will take a lot of punishment but given the opportunity will give it out, they tend to be hard hitting, moving forward with very little mobility.